Coronavirus - update for early years settings

 If any setting temporally closes or re-opens, we politely ask if you can keep us up to date and complete the weekly surveys that we send out.

 Settings who close and need to signpost keyworkers looking for childcare please email our Early Education and Childcare Team and we will assist.

 Is the council co-ordinating a response for early years?

 Yes, and we will continue to contact childcare settings with help from our colleagues at Entrust to obtain information on which settings are open or closed and our team are constantly reviewing the impact of the virus and sustainability in the sector.
-Completing the weekly DfE updates help us to do this.
+Settings completing the weekly DfE survey help us to do this.